What really happened to Malaysia Airlines MH370 in 2014?

 At 1.01 am Captain Zaharie radioed that they had leveled off at 35,000 feet and at 1.08 am the flight crossed the Malaysian coastline and set out across the South China Sea in the direction of Vietnam.
 The Captain again reported the plane’s level at 35,000 feet.

-A few seconds after MH370 crossed into Vietnamese airspace, the symbol representing its transponder vanished from the screens of Malaysian air traffic control, and 37 seconds later the entire airplane disappeared from secondary radar.
-The time was 1.21 am., 39 minutes after takeoff.
+A few seconds after MH370 crossed into Vietnamese airspace, the symbol representing its transponder vanished from the screens of Malaysian Air traffic control, and 37 seconds later, the entire aeroplane disappeared from secondary radar.
+The time was 1.21 am, 39 minutes after takeoff.
 The controller in Kuala Lumpur was dealing with other traffic elsewhere on his screen and didn’t notice the transponder-related change.
 When he finally did, he assumed that the airplane was in the hands of Ho Chi Minh, somewhere out beyond his range.

 The pilots never checked in with Vietnamese air traffic control at Ho Chi Minh or answered any of the subsequent attempts to raise them.
-The Vietnamese ATC began asking about the location MH370 at 1.38 am local time, after it disappeared from their radar screens and did not make verbal contact.
-Nearby aircraft were asked to contact it if they could and Kuala Lumpur air traffic control tried the airline and their counterparts in Singapore, Hong Kong, and Phnom Penh as it searched for the plane.
+The Vietnamese ATC began asking about the location of MH370 at 1.38 am local time after it disappeared from their radar screens and did not make verbal contact.
+Nearby aircraft were asked to contact it if they could, and Kuala Lumpur air traffic control tried the airline and its counterparts in Singapore, Hong Kong, and Phnom Penh as it searched for the plane.

 At 2.03 am, Malaysian air traffic controllers told Vietnamese ATC that, according to Malaysian Airlines, the aircraft was in Cambodian airspace.
-Only at 3.30 am did they clarify that the apparent position was a projection based on the earlier flight path, and not based on any current signal.
+Only at 3.30 am did they clarify that the apparent position was a projection based on the earlier flight path and not on any current signal.

 The path of MH370 and the ACARS system